The Leo Yassenoff Jewish Community Center, at 1125 College Ave., has provided the following announcements:

 For information, contact Jody Decker at the JCC at (614) 559-6207.

-Kinderclub offers afternoon day care option
+Kinderclub offers afternoon

 The JCC is offering a stimulating afternoon care option for children attending morning kindergarten at local elementary schools.